Hwoo-Kim/DFRscore/README.md

 python ./test_model.py
 ```

-## Using trained model as a tool for VS
+## Using trained model as a scoring metric for VS
 Getting a score directly from chemical SMILES is described in ```SVS/getSVS.py```.
 For a fast test, you can simply run ```python SVS/getSVS.py --model_dir <path_to_model_dir> --smi <SMILES>```